google/gapid/trace.md

 1. Add any command-line `Arguments` that are necessary for your program.

-1. Select the `Working Directory` for your program, only valid for tracing Vulkan calls on Windows/Linux machines.
+1. Select the `Working Directory` for your program, only valid for tracing on Windows/Linux machines.

-1. Set the `Environment Variables` for tracing your program, only valid for tracing Vulkan calls on Windows/Linux machines.
+1. Set the `Environment Variables` for tracing your program, only valid for tracing on Windows/Linux machines.

 1. If you wish to automatically stop tracing after N frames, then use a non-zero number for `Stop After`.

 1. If you wish to start tracing as soon as the application is launched, enable the `Trace From Beginning` option.
 If this option is **NOT** set, then in the tracing dialog, you must press `Start` to start the capture.
 <span class="info">Tracing OpenGL ES calls at the middle of the execution of an Android Activity (not from the beginning of the application by disabling this option) is currently an experimental feature. </span>

 1. `Disable Buffering` disables the bufferring of the capture data on the tracing device which will slow down the tracing process.
-But in case of crashing, users will get everything before the crash traced.
+But in case of a crash, more the most recent data will be provided.

 1. If you would like to erase the package cache before taking the trace, enable the `Clear package cache` option.